 So the next book comes out and that audience is already ready to trigger fire ready to jump and buy your book.
 So that your expectations start to align with the reality of the situation you're going to come out with a book.

 And you know you already have an audience and so you're going to get that good match and not feel that disappointment like I did when I ordered that toy gun when I was seven.
 So that is the secret tip of the day but my question for you is are you failing to sell your books?

-If you are, write "yes" below in the comments and if you're selling lots and lots of books then write "no" below in the comments.
+If you are, write "Yes" below in the comments and if you're selling lots and lots of books then write "No" below in the comments.
 And also tell me what difference it is, what you've done that has really helped you move the needle on getting the books to sell?
-Check above me here for more video answers to your self-publishing questions.
+Check out my other articles and videos for more answers to your self-publishing questions.